RyanT5/yl-training/content/post/diamond.md

 #### Nights away

-You must complete 12 nights away as an Explorer Scout or member of Scout Network, of which 8 must be camping.
+You must complete 12 nights away as an Explorer Scout, Young Leader or member of Scout Network, of which 8 must be camping.
 This can include nights away counted for the [Chief Scout’s Platinum Award](/chief-scouts-platinum) but must not include any nights away for DofE expeditions or equivalent expeditions for this award.

 #### International, community & values (ICV) list